Keyboard shortcuts

 2. Privacy Philosophy

-Traditional privacy systems force users to choose between complete isolation and complete exposure.
-Aura recognizes that privacy is relational.
-Sharing information with trusted parties is not a privacy violation, it's the foundation of meaningful collaboration.
+Traditional privacy systems offer only complete isolation or complete exposure.
+Aura treats privacy as relational.
+Sharing information with trusted parties is a consented disclosure, not a privacy violation.

 2.1 Core Principles